Monday, 2 March 2026

 Reception and Key Stage 1:

-A big well done to Northern Ireland, Spain, Canada, USA and Mexico who lead the Reception and Key Stage 2 Dojo League with Scotland, Wales and Italy in second place and France in third.
+A big well done to Northern Ireland, Scotland, Wales, France, Italy, Spain, Canada and Mexico who lead the Reception and Key Stage 2 Dojo League with USA in second place.

 Key Stage 2:

-Australia and Greenland who are all in the overall lead of the Key Stage 2 Dojo League with Argentina, China, India, Japan and Fiji in second place and Uganda and New Zeland in third.
+Australia and Greenland who are all in the overall lead of the Key Stage 2 Dojo League with South Africa and Uganda in second place and Argentina in third.

 Well done to everyone for really trying to earn Dojos for their class.